Budgets and finance

 Setting the Council Tax

-Most of the council’s net revenue expenditure is paid for by government grants.
-The remainder is raised through council tax and locally retained business rates.
+Most of the council’s net revenue expenditure is paid for by government grants and locally retained business rates.
+The remainder is raised through council tax.

-We then add the amounts that Merseyside Police Authority and the Merseyside Fire and Rescue Service determine as their own precepts.
+We then add the amounts that Merseyside Police Authority, Merseyside Fire and Rescue Service and the Liverpool City Region Combined Authority determine as their own precepts.

-We have taken into account the general purpose government support of £174 million and locally retained business rates of £95 million.
+We have taken into account the general purpose government support, and locally retained business rates of £202 million.

 We have set our own share of the total council tax for a band D property at £1,715.90 which is an increase of 3.99% compared to 2019/20.
 This includes a 2% adult social care precept.

 The Merseyside Police Authority and the Merseyside Fire and Rescue Service have set a council tax for a band D property at £211.97 (4.95% increase from 2019/20) and £80.40 (1.98% increase from 2019/20).
 An additional precept of £19 per year for a band D property has been set by the Liverpool City Region Combined Authority.
 This is unchanged since 2019/20.

 The total band D council tax set for Liverpool will therefore be £2,027.27.